dnanexus/dxWDL/doc/ExpertOptions.md

 {
   "custom-reorg" : {
     "app_id" : "applet-12345678910",
-    "inputs" : "dx://file-xxxxxxxx"
+    "conf" : "dx://file-xxxxxxxx"
   }
 }

-# if you wish to include an additional config file, please set the "inputs" to `null`
+# if you wish to include an additional config file, please set the "conf" to `null`
 {
   "custom-reorg" : {
     "app_id" : "applet-12345678910",
-    "inputs" : null
+    "conf" : null
   }
 }